ultrazohm/ultrazohm_sw/docs/source/general/how_to_guides/how_to_build_uz_on_k26_kits/how_to_build_uz_on_k26_kits.rst

 Usage:

 #.
 Open ``ultrazohm_sw/vivado`` repository on your local file system
 #.
-Edit build_kria.tcl (line: 41 - 53) according to your K26 kit and save
+Edit build_kria.tcl (line: 41 - 48 and 125 - 133) according to your K26 kit and save
 #.
 Open Vivado
 #.
 Click on ``Window`` -> ``Tcl Console``
 #.
 A window on the bottom of Vivado appears (*Tcl Console*)